 Across the temporal and spatial surveys, we recorded 86 taxa of vascular plants, representing 38% of the local habitat species pool (Jiménez-Alfaro et al. 2014c).
 Of these, 48 species were found in the temporal survey and 81 in the spatial survey (species richness per plot varied from 8 to 18, mean = 13.6).
 In the temporal survey (2 visits x 2 plots x 4 sites, n = 16) we recorded 42 species in 2009 and 47 in 2018.
 In the spatial survey, the average species richness per 1 m2 plot was 13, with the richest plot having 25 species and the poorest two species.
 The most frequent recorded species in the two surveys were Thymus praecox subsp. ligusticus (83 occurrences), Anthyllis vulneraria (73), Koeleria vallesiana (59), Minuartia verna (55) and Helianthemum canum (52).

 After 10 years of soil temperature monitoring (Fig. 2A), two of the sites (Los Cazadores and Los Boches) showed a consistent pattern of continuous snow cover during winter (i.e., snowbed conditions reflected by winter temperature records around 0 ºC).
 In contrast, the two other sites (Ḥou Sin Tierri and Hoyo Sin Tierra) showed repeated freezing temperatures during winter (i.e., fellfield conditions).
 Such differences were associated with contrasting conditions of annual temperature, GDD and FDD among the four sites (mean values in Table 1) and were consistent with the topographic setting observed in each site.
 In general, the highest yearly values of GDD and FDD were associated with the lowest number of days with snow cover (Supplementary Fig. S1).
 In the spatial surveys, soil temperatures showed high within-year variation among the 20 plots sampled in each site, for both snowbed and fellfield conditions (Fig. 2B).
-The length of snow cover ranged from 0 days under snow (with freezing temperatures during most of the winter) to 8 months (with a maximum of 234 days, from November to July).
+The length of snow cover ranged from 0 days under snow (with freezing temperatures during most of the winter) to 8 months (with a maximum of 234 days, from November to early July).
 The annual temperature range (bio7) varied from 17.8 ºC to 30.3 ºC, and the diurnal range (bio2) from 1.6 ºC to 5.5 ºC.
 The absolute maximum was 33 ºC, the absolute minimum -12 ºC.
 FDD ranged from 0 ºC to 206 ºC and GDD from 517 ºC to 1,612 ºC.

 The first PCA axis of the climatic data (Supplementary Fig. S2) explained 49% of the variance and represented a gradient of thermality mixed with seasonality: it ordered plots from low to high values of growing degree days (GDD), annual mean temperature (bio1), diurnal thermal range (bio2) and annual thermal range (bio7).
 The second PCA axis explained 24 % of the variance and represented a gradient of freezing intensity: it ordered plots from high to low values of freezing degree days (FDD).
 The third PCA axis explained 15 % of the variance and mainly represented a gradient of snow cover, although snow cover was also negatively correlated with FDD along the second PCA axis.